Wesxdz/kahlo-yawn/_posts/hardware.md

 * an urgent grip on their arm!

 ## Smell 🐷
-[**GNNose**](https://medium.com/stanford-cs224w/whats-that-smell-gnnose-knows-1770d9123c05) knows your kid needs to take shower, *again!* Seriously though, this is pratically required reading for students of all ages who crave to develop the prerequisite graph neural network literacy to prototype a dream civilization smellscape for their server.
+[**GNNose**](https://medium.com/stanford-cs224w/whats-that-smell-gnnose-knows-1770d9123c05) knows your kid needs to take shower, *again!* Seriously though, this is practically required reading for students of all ages who crave to develop the prerequisite graph neural network literacy to prototype a dream civilization smellscape for their server.
 We envision a digital scent technology which uses AI to process environment and emotion graphs through a molecular recommendation system to craft novel enchantments in realtime to rival the heights of hedonic [phantosmia](https://psychonautwiki.org/wiki/Olfactory_hallucination).